 Start by clicking the Alarms menu item, and then open up the "Alarms" drop down for active alarms:

 Here you can see and manage the existing alarms.
 In order to set up a new alarm, you can press the + New HB Analytics alarm button.
 You now have the option to start a "Custom alarm" set up, or select one of the presets.
-In this guide we will focus on the custom report, as it covers the most options.
+In this guide, we will focus on the custom report, as it covers the most options.

 This will bring you to a screen that resembles the normal reporting screen.
 Setting up an alarm is actually very similar to how you pull a report, but there are a few unique things to think about:

-1. First you give your alarm a name, if you share your alarm, this will also be the name other users will see.
+- First, you give your alarm a name, if you share your alarm, this will also be the name other users will see.

-3. Select what you would like to report on.
+- Select what you would like to report on.
 Please notice that if you want to measure fx, "Revenue levels per bidder" and want to have a real value; then you should probably work with multiple alarms - one per bidder (if the trigger level should be different per bidder).
 You can also filter on the bidders you want to use.

-4. By using the "Compare date range", you can set % related fluctuations as triggers; which can be useful, when monitoring dimensions and metrics, which might have quite different levels, and where one fixed value is not so useful to use.
+- By using the "Compare date range", you can set % related fluctuations as triggers; which can be useful, when monitoring dimensions and metrics, which might have quite different levels, and where one fixed value is not so useful to use.
 Example: You work with 4 different bidders, with big differences of revenue.
-A compare date ranges, where you look at the % bidder per bidder will most likely make more sense, than if one bidder drops below an absolute value.
+A compare date range, where you look at the % bidder per bidder will most likely make more sense, than if one bidder drops below an absolute value.
 A % drop from day to day per bidder might be more useful.

-5. Now you will see a report created based on your settings, and the values that are present for your selection.
-In the right side of the configuration you can now see one or more "ALARM" buttons, the one furthest on the right is used for % changes (it is based on the compared date changes).
+- Now you will see a report created based on your settings and the values that are present for your selection.
+On the right side of the configuration you can now see one or more "ALARM" buttons, the one furthest on the right is used for % changes (it is based on the compared date changes).
 The "ALARM" on the left, is used for real values.
 Press the alarm button you want to use, and you are presented with a Condition for your alarm trigger.
 Set a condition, fx "Less than" and then select a value, fx 1000 Euro.
 Press OK.

-If there are multiple conditions AND-logic will be used between them - so that you for example can setup a "low-CPM" alarm but only trigger it when the number of ad-requests is above a certain threshold.
-It's not possible with OR-conditions as it's probably more intuitive to create different alarms instead - for example create one Low revenue alarm + one High timeout % alarm instead of one Low revenue or high timeout %" alarm.
+If there are multiple conditions AND-logic will be used between them - so that you, for example, can set up a "low-CPM" alarm but only trigger it when the number of ad-requests is above a certain threshold.
+It's not possible with OR-conditions as it's probably more intuitive to create different alarms instead - for example, create one Low revenue alarm + one High timeout % alarm instead of one Low revenue or high timeout %" alarm.

 The Filter failures switch is useful in order to only see the failed (red) lines in the report.